Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 8.4 Disclosures may be made to any community member.
 Disclosures may relate to a respondent who is or is not a member of the University community and may relate to incidents that are current or that occurred at any time in the past.

-8.5 All members of the University community to whom sexual violence is disclosed have a duty to advise the individual disclosing of this Policy and the existence of the Sexual Violence Response Office.
-Any community member other than a professional counsellor receiving a disclosure should contact the Sexual Violence Response Office to inform the office that they have received a disclosure and may do so without sharing the identity of the individual making the disclosure if they do not have the consent of the survivor.
-Sexual Violence Response Office can also provide support and resources to community members receiving a disclosure.
+8.5 All members of the University community to whom sexual violence is disclosed have a duty to advise the individual disclosing of this Policy and the existence of the Centre.
+Any community member other than a professional counsellor receiving a disclosure should contact the Centre to inform the office that they have received a disclosure and may do so without sharing the identity of the individual making the disclosure if they do not have the consent of the survivor.
+The Centre can also provide support and resources to community members receiving a disclosure.

-8.6 While disclosure may be made to any community member, survivors are encouraged to contact the Sexual Violence Response Office directly.
-The Office will provide, on a confidential basis, assistance in obtaining supports and services as well as information regarding options for reporting the incident.
+8.6 While disclosure may be made to any community member, survivors are encouraged to contact the Centre directly.
+The Centre will provide, on a confidential basis, assistance in obtaining supports and services as well as information regarding options for reporting the incident.

 9.1 Emergency Reporting